Digitaler-Impfnachweis/certification-apis/Implementation.md

 Please read the following instructions carefully in order to create commonly compatible DCCs using the `/api/v2/issue` API.
 The following information adheres to the [Guidelines on Technical Specifications for EU Digital COVID Certificates JSON Schema Specification Schema version 1.3.0 2021-06-09](https://ec.europa.eu/health/sites/default/files/ehealth/docs/covid-certificate_json_specification_en.pdf), but also includes further information, e.g. for **booster vaccinations**.
 Please bear in mind, that specifications for the Digitales Impfquotenmonitoring by the RKI might be different from the specifications for the certificates.

 The APIs can be used to issue both vaccination and recovery certificates.
 Vaccination certificates document a single vaccination dose, like for example first dose, second dose or a booster dose.
-Recovery certificates document a recovery from COVID 19 detected by a positive PCR test.
+Recovery certificates document a recovery from COVID-19 detected by a positive PCR test.
 Any certificate should only contain a single record: a single vaccination or a single recovery statement.

 ## Vocabulary EN/DE

 *   vaccination certificate = Impfzertifikat
 *   recovery certificate = Genesenenzertifikat
-*   recovery vaccination (A vaccination, after a person has recovered from COVID19) = Genesenenimpfung (Impfung, nachdem eine Person eine COVID19 Erkrankung durchlaufen hat)
+*   recovery vaccination (A vaccination, after a person has recovered from COVID-19) = Genesenenimpfung (Impfung, nachdem eine Person eine COVID-19 Erkrankung durchlaufen hat)
 *   cross vaccination = Kreuzimpfung
 *   booster vaccination = Auffrischungsimpfung